Promoting, supporting and encouraging the study of the United States since 1955

 Postgraduate Essay Award

-The value of the prize will normally be £500.
+The award for the winning author will be £500.

 Your essay will be assessed according to the following criteria: